random-forests/tensorflow-workshop/README.md

 # Installation instructions

-For this workshop, you may either install TensorFlow directly on your laptop, or use a Docker container (running either locally, or on a Cloud-based VM).
+For this workshop, you may either install TensorFlow directly on your laptop, or use a Docker container running either locally, or on a Cloud-based VM.
 Please choose the option below that's right for you.

 ### Option 1: Install TensorFlow directly on your laptop
 This approach is recommended if you prefer the smallest download.